-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 He also alleged that Tehran would turn over its “nuclear dust” and that Israel would be “prohibited” from launching attacks in Lebanon.

-Iran has confirmed re-opening the Strait of Hormuz for the “duration” of the current pause in fighting, which is set to end early next week, barring a new agreement.
+Iran has confirmed reopening the Strait of Hormuz for the “duration” of the current pause in fighting, which is set to end early next week, barring a new agreement.
 But it has not officially responded to many of Trump’s far-reaching claims.

 Despite the outstanding questions, the US president struck a celebratory tone, calling Friday “A GREAT AND BRILLIANT DAY FOR THE WORLD!”

-Separately, he told Bloomberg News he expected talks to move forward on Sunday with a permanent ceasefire deal in sight.
+Separately, he told Bloomberg News that he expected talks to move forward on Sunday with a permanent ceasefire deal in sight.

 “We’re not seeing the full picture,” Yezid Sayigh, a senior fellow at the Carnegie Middle East Center, told Al Jazeera, pointing to Trump’s penchant for hyperbole and several unresolved issues.